 This is a golden rule.

 One piece of Content can be used in different ways.
 Writing content doesn’t only mean publishing it on your blog.
-It also means issuing it on your Social Media and distributing on other platforms like Quora, Reddit, Medium, etc.
+It also means publishing it on your Social Media and distributing on other platforms like Quora, Reddit, Medium, etc.

 You can play with it however you want.

 “Hi Ben, how are you going these days?
-Did you knew that when you track your competitors your chances for beating them are 86% more likely?”
+Did you knew that when you track your competitors, your chances for beating them are 86% more likely?”

 “Hi Ben, here is our ultimate Competitor Analysis Spreadsheet to help you find your competitors better?”

 Or, when they have exceptional customer support, which is solving your problems in a matter of minutes, instead of waiting two or three days.